-Turkey is divided between Europe (3%) and Asia (97%).
-The capital is Ankara, with about 5 million people, but Istanbul is the largest city, with about 14 million people.
+Türkiye is divided between Europe (three per cent of its territory) and Asia (97 per cent).
+The capital is Ankara, with about five million people, but Istanbul is the largest city with about 14 million people.

 American pastor Andrew Brunson, who led Izmir’s Resurrection Church for 23 years, was arrested in October 2016 and imprisoned for two years on false charges of terrorism and spying.
 His release was the result of intensive diplomatic efforts and he returned to the US immediately.

-(Al-Monitor, Association of Protestant Churches in Turkey, Christian Solidarity Worldwide, Forum 18, International Christian Concern, Middle East Concern, Operation World, Voice of the Martyrs Canada, World Watch List, World Watch Monitor)
+(ADF International, Al-Monitor, Association of Protestant Churches in Türkiye, Christian Solidarity Worldwide, Forum 18, International Christian Concern, Middle East Concern, Operation World, Universal Periodic Review: Stakeholders’ Report October 2024, Voice of the Martyrs Canada, Voice of the Martyrs USA, World Watch List, World Watch Monitor)

 Church in Chains in Action